bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 and uses a function (`at`) like all other operations.

 ### Constants
-A constant is a _specialised_ named `val`ue.
+Constant are enumeration `data` types with a single value.

-		val Pi :: Float = 3.14159265359
+		data Pi :: Float = 3.14159265359

-`Pi` is a scalar number of type `Float` having the value `3.14159265359`.
+`Pi` is a scalar number based on `Float` having the value `3.14159265359`.
+The _constant_ `Pi` itself has a shape that is more special than `Float`.
+As a consequence a function can expect or result in a particular constant.

 Of course constants can be of any type initialised with any statically resolvable expression using functions and any type of literals.

 ### Literals